So you are seriously considering investing in a classic; a field watch. But where to start?

 The Hamilton Khaki Field Titanium Automatic celebrates Hamilton’s military history with genuine, built-for-action style so it can be your companion for any upcoming expedition.
 The Khaki Field Titanium Automatic is the ideal all-purpose watch for contemporary heroes since it is truly suitable for life in the field.
 The 42 mm case width is slightly bigger than the traditional field watches but it’s still at a size that works for most wrist sizes.
 An excellent choice!

 Ready for something special?
-Technically, a pilot watch, this warm-toned masterpiece had to be a part of our list.
-Oris came out with a green dial version for the 80th anniversary of their Big Crown Pointer Date classic timepiece, which pairs beautifully with the bronze case.
+A warm-toned masterpiece.
+Oris came out with a green dial version of their Big Crown Pointer Date classic timepiece, which pairs beautifully with the bronze case.
 Not something you see every day, be ready for compliments when wearing this eye-catcher.
 This classic is sure to withstand the test of time.

 Alpina Alpiner Automatic Blue Sunray